Palinkara/CC-Project-2021/README.md

 Issues associated with this milestone are:

-[[I 11] Create a mock-up to combine the different views of User and Event planner (if possible!)](https://github.com/Palinkara/Planify/issues/15)
+[[I 11] Understand how an Event Planner and an User View can be combined (if possible!)](https://github.com/Palinkara/Planify/issues/15)

 The User Story associated with this milestone is: